codewithheeren/Java/Day 5 [OOPS]/Reference Notes - Java Day 5.md

     </tr>
 </table>

-Shallow cloning creates a new object but copies the references of the original object's fields, not the actual objects.
+🔵 Shallow cloning creates a new object but copies the references of the original object's fields, not the actual objects.

-### 2.2 Deep Cloning

 <table>
     <tr>